AitorG87/AI-Financial-Intelligence-Platform/README.md

 # AI Financial Intelligence Platform

-End-to-end AI pipeline for extracting, validating, classifying, storing and forecasting personal financial expenses from receipts and invoices.
+End-to-end Document AI platform for extracting, validating, classifying and operationalizing structured financial information from receipts and invoices.

 This project was developed as the final Master's thesis for the **Master in Data Science, Big Data & Artificial Intelligence** at Universidad Complutense de Madrid / NTIC Master.